DarthSim/overmind/README.md

 ## Known issues

-### Overmind uses system Ruby/Node/etc instead of custom-defined one
+### Overmind uses the system Ruby/Node/etc instead of a custom-defined one

 This may happen if your Ruby/Node/etc version manager isn't configured properly.
 Make sure that the path to your custom binaries is included in your `PATH` before the system binaries path.

-### Overmind does not stop Docker process properly
+### Overmind does not stop the Docker process properly

 Unfortunately, this is how Docker works.
 When you send `SIGINT` to a `docker run ...` process, it just detaches container and exits.
 You can solve this by using named containers and signal traps: